Confine your pet

 What do I do if I see cats roaming outside of anybody's property?

 If you see cats roaming in your area, contact our team at animal.management@whittlesea.vic.gov.au or call us on 03 9217 2170.
-We will to know the address of where the cat lives.
+We will want to know the address of where the cat lives.

 How are you enforcing the 24-hour cat confinement regulations?